 Overflowing with hauntingly beautiful funerary statues, Hollywood Cemetery attracts photographers as well as those out for a Sunday stroll among the rolling hills overlooking the James River and the downtown Richmond area.
 It offers scenic views as well as poignant spots for reflection in the Gothic landscape.

-The cemetery was designed in 1847 and opened in 1849, 12 years before the Civil War, which would eventually provide the cemetery with an ample supply of residents.
+The cemetery was designed in 1847 and opened in 1849, 12 years before the Civil War.
+The four-year conflict motivated by the Confederacy’s desire to keep slavery legal would eventually provide the cemetery with an ample supply of residents.

 The 135 acres of garden-style grounds serve as the burial place of two U.S. Presidents (James Monroe and John Tyler).
 Confederate President Jefferson Davis is also interred here.
 A memorial in the shape of a 90-foot stone pyramid looms over the graves of over 18,000 enlisted Confederate soldiers.
 Confederate Generals J.E.B.
 Stuart and George Pickett are buried here.